Support estimation in high-dimensional heteroscedastic mean regression: Sign-consistency and rate of convergence in norm

 \section{Sign-consistency and rate of convergence in $\ell_\infty$ norm}

-In this section we state our main results on sign-consistency and convergence rates in the $l_\infty$ norm of the adaptive LASSO Huber estimator in our setting with heteroscedastic, heavy-tailed and potentially asymmetric errors.
-Below we give a qualitative version of this result when discarding the constants and focusing on the orders.
-More precise formulations are provided in the proofs section in Lemma \ref{signconsadaptivehuberwithinitial1} combined with Lemmas \ref{lemmaassstrictdual(ii)} and \ref{lemmaassstrictdual(i)}.
+In this section we state our main results on sign-consistency and convergence rates in the $l_\infty$ norm of the adaptive LASSO pseudo Huber estimator in our setting with heteroscedastic, heavy-tailed and potentially asymmetric errors, focusing on the orders and discarding the constants.
+We give two versions of the result, the first assuming bounds on the $\ell_\infty$ - error of the initial estimator, the second using only bounds on the $\ell_1$ - and $\ell_2$ - norms.